White stork: Conservation

 In the early 1980s, the population had fallen to fewer than nine pairs in the entire upper Rhine River valley, an area closely identified with the white stork for centuries.
 Conservation efforts successfully increased the population of birds there to 270 pairs (in 2008), largely due to the actions of the Association for the Protection and Reintroduction of Storks in Alsace and Lorraine.
 The reintroduction of zoo-reared birds has halted further declines in Italy, the Netherlands, and Switzerland.
 There were 601 pairs breeding in Armenia and around 700 pairs in the Netherlands in 2008, and few pairs also breed in South Africa, typically recent colonists from within the normal wintering population.
 In Poland, electric poles have been modified with a platform at the top to prevent the white stork's large nest from disrupting the electricity supply, and sometimes nests are moved from an electric pole to a man-made platform.
 Introductions of zoo-reared birds in the Netherlands has been followed up by feeding and nest-building programs by volunteers.
 Similar reintroduction programs are taking place in Sweden, and Switzerland, where 175 pairs were recorded breeding in 2000.
 Long-term viability of the population in Switzerland is unclear as breeding success rates are low, and supplementary feeding does not appear to be of benefit.
 However, as of 2017, 470 adults and 757 young ones were recorded in Switzerland.
 Historically, the species' northern breeding limit was at Estonia, but it has moved slowly northwards (possibly due to warmer temperatures) into Karelia and in 2015 the first ever known breeding happened in Finland.

-In August 2019, 24 juveniles were released at the Knepp Estate in West Sussex, and others at a site near Tunbridge Wells and at the Wintershall Estate, near Godalming, as part of a project to reintroduce the white stork as a breeding species in South East England, for the first time since 1416.
+In August 2019, 24 juveniles were released at the Knepp Estate in West Sussex, and others at a site near Tunbridge Wells and at the Wintershall Estate, near Godalming, as part of a project to introduce the white stork as a breeding species in South East England, for the first time since 1416.
 In 2020, the program was successful with the birth of five baby storks.

+In 2025, white storks were hatched for the first time at Celtic Rewilding in North Staffordshire for possibly hundreds of years.
+This marked the start of the Midlands Stork Project, which aims to reintroduce the species to Willington Wetlands, Derbyshire, run by Derbyshire Wildlife Trust and funded by a £300,000 grant from Veolia Environmental Trust.
+In 2026, three chicks bred by Celtic Rewilding were released into a specially constructed aviary in order to begin the process of re-establishment.